Tijmen-k/EntryA_Bot/README.md

 - [ ] Run `--dry-run` for one full day to confirm logic fires correctly
 - [ ] Switch to `TRADING_MODE=live` only after demo validation passes

-## Risk warnings

-This software is provided for educational and research purposes.
-Trading futures carries significant risk of loss.
-Always:
-- Start on demo with `TRADING_MODE=demo`
-- Validate with `DRY_RUN=true` before enabling real orders
-- Use only capital you can afford to lose entirely
-- Monitor positions and logs daily